-Development of the AODTS-NMDS will be directed by the requirements of the National Drug Strategic Framework 2004-05 to 2009-10, the IGCD AODTS-NMDS Strategic Plan 2003-04 to 2006-07, the IGCD and the IGCD NMDS WG.
-For the 2004-05 collection the emphasis will be on consolidating the existing AODTS NMDS.
+Development of the AODTS-NMDS will be directed by the requirements of the National Drug Strategic Framework 2004-05 to 2009-10, the IGCD AODTS-NMDS Strategic Plan 2003-04 to 2006-07, the IGCD and the IGCD AODTS-NMDS WG.
+For the 2004-05 and 2005-06 collections the emphasis is on consolidating the existing AODTS NMDS.
 Enhancements to existing data elements may include refining data definitions and data domains, and modifying the directions in the 'guide for use' sections etc, as stakeholders identify problems.
 Future development will include amending existing data elements and formulating new data elements when the need arises.
-During 2004, the IGCD NMDS WG will be working towards improving the collection and reporting of methadone and other opioid pharmacotherapy treatment data.
+During 2005, the AIHW, in conjunction with relevant personnel from State/Territory and Australian Government health authorities, and representatives from the IGCD AODTS-NMDS WG, will be working towards improving the collection and reporting of opioid maintenance pharmacotherapy treatment data.